 If you are self-employed, this will include things like when you started trading and whether your turnover exceeds the trading allowance.

-What if I do not need to send a tax return to HMRC?
+If you do not need to send a tax return

 Not everyone who is self-employed needs to send HMRC a tax return.
-You may therefore not have registered with HMRC to send a tax return because you have not needed to.
-In this case, if you need to renew a licence for an activity covered by these rules, you would still need to complete a tax check to explain why you have not registered.
+You may therefore not have registered with HMRC to send a tax return because you did not need to.
+In this case, if you need to renew a licence for an activity covered by these rules as explained under the heading Businesses that need to do a taxi check above, you would still need to complete a tax check to explain why you have not registered.